orta/robb.is/_posts/2012-03-30-my-dotfiles.md

 After using [oh_my_zsh][oh_my_zsh] for quite a while, I recently switched to having [my own repo][dotfiles] to store my dotfiles.
-I got a better understanding of zsh and its customization, now there is no suprising alias that I didn't know of.
+I got a better understanding of zsh and its customization, now there is no surprising alias that I didn't know of.

 My prompt now looks something like this: